on moving slowly, the things we carry, and a mighty fine gesture

 After all, life was meant to be savoured.

-on the things we carry Over the last few months, I’ve had the pleasure of getting to know Beckett Johnson.
+Over the last few months, I’ve had the pleasure of getting to know Beckett Johnson.

 Beckett’s a very cool, sharp, and inspiring guy.
 Over the last six months, he’s dominated Substack with an arsenal of stories.
 However, my favorite ones are his reflections on the human experience when working at a grocery store while recovering from a brain injury that nearly cost him his life.